Start Your Openwater Journey

 What CAD software should I use?

-We primarily use KiCad for PCB design (open-source and free) and accept any 3D CAD format that can export to STEP files.
-Popular choices include FreeCAD (open-source), Fusion 360 (free for hobbyists), and SolidWorks (if you have access).
+We primarily use Altium for PCB design (open-source and free) and accept any 3D CAD format that can export to STEP files.
+We use Onshape, but we accept popular choices like FreeCAD (open-source), Fusion 360 (free for hobbyists), and SolidWorks (if you have access).
 The key is being able to share files in open formats.

 How long does it take to get my PR reviewed?